Note: Please do not email for appointments or urgent concerns.

 Internship: Hobart & William Smith Colleges Counseling Center

 Suicide assessment and intervention; Identity issues; Disordered eating and body image issues; Relationship dysfunction; Crisis intervention; Clinical supervision; Threat assessment and management; Counseling center administration.
 Separate from my role as a counselor, I co-chair the Wake Forest University CARE Team which helps to maintain the safety and wellbeing of the campus through threat assessment and early intervention with individuals in distress.
 I have also been an adjunct assistant professor in the WFU Department of Counseling and enjoy training the next generation of counselors.

 My work with clients incorporates developmental, psychodynamic (interpersonal), cognitive behavioral, and mindfulness approaches.
-I strive for my clients to experience me as safe, thoughtful, compassionate, and direct.
+I strive for my clients to experience me as safe, direct, thoughtful, and compassionate.

 I have a great partner and two wonderful sons with whom I enjoy spending most of my time outside of work.
 I love movies (especially documentaries), music, This American Life, college athletics, photography, and military history.
 I’m attempting to learn how to cook and have yet to send my partner to the hospital with any illnesses as a result of my dishes, so I consider that a success!

 I can’t say enough about the amazing mental health professionals at the University Counseling Center and professionals throughout the Division of Campus Life – I consider it a privilege to work with them every day.